Care for your wijld favorite pieces: The overview

 Wash at 30 degrees.
 That’s completely enough.
 Modern delicate detergents are just as effective at low temperatures – and your fibers will thank you.

 Delicate detergent – and nothing else.
 Regular detergent contains bleach and synthetic brighteners that attack wood fibers.
 Color detergent is better but often contains enzymes that accelerate fibrillation.
-Delicate detergent is pH-neutral, without harsh additives – the only right choice for WoodShirts.
+Delicate detergent is pH-neutral, without aggressive additives – the only right choice for WoodShirts.

 Spin gently, about 600 rpm.
 That’s all it takes.
 High spin speeds unnecessarily stress the fibers.